hwndept/rust-bootcamp-qanda-api-app/README.md

 # rust-bootcamp-qanda-api-app

 This project is part of a rust boot camp course practical task.
-It's a API app - kind of a question & answers, _like StackOverflow_.
+It's an API app - kind of a question-and-answer, _like StackOverflow_.

 The project implements the requirements defined in [bootcamp](https://github.com/letsgetrusty/bootcamp/tree/master/4.%20Projects/2.%20API-axum/Problem).